na-proyectran/speech-assistant-openai-realtime-api-python/README.md

   HAL detects turns (defaults to `semantic_vad`)
 - Audio is exchanged as 16-bit little-endian PCM at 24kHz over the WebSocket connection, and HAL responds in the same 24kHz PCM format

+## RAG Setup

+The assistant can search local documents using Qdrant.
+Set the following environment variables or update `.env`:

+- `QDRANT_URL` – URL for the Qdrant instance (default `http://localhost:6333`)
+- `RAG_DOCS_DIR` – directory containing text files to index (default `./docs`)
+- `RAG_COLLECTION` – collection name in Qdrant (default `rag_docs`)

+Set `OPENAI_EMBEDDING_MODEL` to choose the model used for embeddings (default `text-embedding-3-small`).

+Place your documents in `RAG_DOCS_DIR` before starting the server.
+Paragraphs are indexed using OpenAI embeddings combined with TF‑IDF sparse vectors.
+The top results are optionally reranked using OpenAI's API to return the ten most relevant chunks.

 Have fun—and remember, HAL is always listening.